lemiskutswa/Javascript-Udemy-Course/README.md

 - If you have only 2 conditions use else, if you have more conditions, use else if.

 - Objects and arrays with the same value do not yield true when they are compared.
 Why?
+It has something to do with how they're stored in memory.

 To get true, you'll have to compare the values.
 For example